hortonworks/cloudbreak-docs/docs/customizations.md

 Password for the Identity database authentication

     IDENTITY_DB_URL "${COMMON_DB}.service.consul:5432"
-Url for the Identity database connection included the port number
+URL for the Identity database connection, including the port number

     IDENTITY_DB_USER "postgres"
 User for the Identity database authentication